The Smoky Mountains

 The Smoky Mountains.
 It’s the most visited national park in the US and yet, I’d never heard of it.
 The variety of flora and fauna in the park is exceptional and this vegetation is also the reason the area is (almost?) always covered in a blueish smoky haze.

 You’ll find over 800 miles of hiking trails in the Smokies, including a part of the Appalachian Trail.
-In wintertime several roads are closed.
-You can ask the very helpful Sugarlands Visitors Center (near Gaitlinburg) about current conditions.
+Several road close during wintertime, so ask the very helpful Sugarlands Visitors Center (near Gaitlinburg) about current conditions.

-Keep your eagle eyes open and look for black bears.
+Keep your eagle eyes open for black bears.
 We didn’t spot them unfortunately, but 1500 are living in the park so you could get lucky.
-Other than that there are plenty of deer running around and some wild turkeys (those guys are big!)
+Besides bears, there are plenty of deer running around and some wild turkeys (those guys are big!)

 Gaitlinburg is as diverse as it is snug and there’s something to find for everyone.
-Whether you’re interested in the little streets and squares, fun attractions (like minigolf, laser tag, escape rooms and many more), the outdoor stuff like tubing, ziplining or hiking, restaurants, wineries and breweries, or a good Ole Smoky Moonshine tasting: you’ve got it!
+Whether the little streets and squares, fun attractions (like minigolf, laser tag, escape rooms and many more), the outdoor stuff like tubing, ziplining or hiking, restaurants, wineries and breweries, or a good Ole Smoky Moonshine tasting interest you: you’ve got it!

 So, what’s definitely fun to visit in Gaitlinburg?

 Early moonshiners, trying to turn their corn into profitable unaged whisky, distilled this alcoholic drink illegally (and therefore secretly at night).
 Lucky us: It’s now openly available in some parts of the Appalachian area.

 Also good to know: for $5 you get 12 (very delicious) sample shots of Moonshine and a $5 coupon you can use at checkout!

 Dick’s Last Resort – where sarcasm and dicks rule